Need tech for teaching and learning?

 Faculty members who need a laptop can explore the Faculty Computer Purchase Program (FCPP), which provides a subsidy to faculty to purchase laptops.

 If you find that you need a specific piece of technology that isn’t part of our college purchase, you are welcome to contact your department or program regarding funding (please observe your department’s purchasing policies).
-With current supply-chain issues, we recommend purchasing this additional technology as early as possible.
-We hope the college purchase will meet the fundamental needs of our instructors.

 We have worked in partnership with OIT on these equipment purchases.
 OIT has set up a recommended computer peripherals page that we suggest consulting before purchasing your own equipment.

-We encourage you to test-drive your equipment on campus and at home to get comfortable.
-The Wacom One will likely require drivers and additional HDMI adapters for your specific laptop; testing prior to instructional use is critical.
-Instructors are responsible for purchasing all necessary adapters.
+NOTE: The Wacom One will likely require drivers and additional HDMI adapters for your specific laptop; testing prior to instructional use is critical.
+User is responsible for purchasing all necessary adapters.

 OIT has set up a Technology Copilot program.
-A technology copilot can be a TA, a student volunteer, or an OIT student employee that is assigned to you for the semester upon request.
+A technology copilot can be a TA/CA, a student volunteer, or an OIT student employee that is assigned to you for the semester upon request.
 Their role is to help setting up the technology in remote-capable classrooms (including control the camera to follow you as you teach if you desire) and to help facilitate communication with the remote students: reading out loud questions that they ask in the Zoom chat, etc. Learn more and request copilot support on the Technology Copilots resource page.

-If you would like your TA or student volunteers to take the copilot training, please send them this link to enroll in a self-paced Technology Copilot training Canvas course: https://canvas.colorado.edu/enroll/TK4WN3 Estimated time to review the material is 2-3 hours.
-This is open for TAs of courses with any teaching modality (remote, hybrid or in-person) if they could benefit from part of it.
+If you would like your TA/CA or student volunteers to take the copilot training, please send them this link to enroll in a self-paced Technology Copilot training Canvas course: https://canvas.colorado.edu/enroll/TK4WN3 Estimated time to review the material is 2-3 hours.
+This is open for TA/CAs of courses with any teaching modality (remote, hybrid or in-person) if they could benefit from part of it.
 You can pick and choose the modules that are relevant to you.

 If you would like to have an OIT-hired copilot assigned to your classroom (at no cost to you, for remote-capable classrooms only) please complete this form.